pawelkolenda/pso-algorithms-comparison/README.md

 3. The results will be:
    - Exported to Excel files in the `results` directory
    - Visualized using Matplotlib plots
+   - Analyzed for coefficient effectiveness

 ## Results

-The project generates:
+The project generates comprehensive results including:
-- Excel files with detailed results for each algorithm and function combination
+- Detailed analysis of coefficient effectiveness across different PSO variants
+- Performance comparison of time-varying coefficients
+- Evaluation of premature convergence prevention mechanisms
+- Statistical analysis of over 200 experiments
-- Visual plots comparing the performance of different algorithms
+- Visual plots comparing the performance of different coefficient configurations
-- Average best solutions per iteration for analysis
+- Average best solutions per iteration for detailed analysis